 - Find out if there are local people or groups who would be willing to get involved in your efforts.
-Your local tobacco prevention coalition, school health council, American Cancer Society chapter, and concerned parents can help spread your message. - Do you think your group can realistically pull it off?
+Your local commercial tobacco prevention coalition, campus health organizations, American Cancer Society chapter are a few of the groups that can help spread your message. - Do you think your group can realistically pull it off?
 If not, modify your plan to ensure success. - Be aware that different actions and messages influence different audiences.